Parent page: Altium 365 Workspace

-If a Workspace team member attempts to connect to your Workspace, but the Altium Subscription Plan for their Altium Designer license has expired, they will be alerted to this fact on connection.
+If a Workspace team member attempts to connect to your Workspace, but the Altium Designer Software Subscription for their Altium Designer license has expired, they will be alerted to this fact on connection.
 They will be given the choice to temporarily connect to the Workspace with full access, or to contact an Altium representative to discuss subscription renewal.

-If there is no active Altium Subscription Plan across any of the Altium Designer licensing for your company account with Altium (to which your Workspace is associated), then the Workspace will switch over to being Read-only.
+If there is no active Altium Designer Subscription across any of the Altium Designer licensing for your company account with Altium (to which your Workspace is associated), then the Workspace will switch over to being Read-only.
 All Workspace members will still be able to view/work with existing content in the Workspace, but will not be able to modify that existing content in any way, nor create any new content.

 In addition, this use of existing content is only permitted for the time period defined in the Data Retention Policy.

 Data can be extracted from the instance prior to that by:

 You can see a listing of the Workspaces to which you currently have access (are a member of) from your AltiumLive Profile page.

 Example defined Workspaces, listed when accessing your AltiumLive Profile page.